Hydroxyzine: Chemistry

 Hydroxyzine is a member of the diphenylmethylpiperazine class of antihistamines.

 Hydroxyzine is supplied mainly as a dihydrochloride salt (hydroxyzine hydrochloride) but also to a lesser extent as an embonate salt (hydroxyzine pamoate).
 The molecular weights of hydroxyzine, hydroxyzine dihydrochloride, and hydroxyzine pamoate are 374.9 g/mol, 447.8 g/mol, and 763.3 g/mol, respectively.
 Due to their differences in molecular weight, 1 mg hydroxyzine dihydrochloride is equivalent to about 1.7 mg hydroxyzine pamoate.

 Analogues

 Analogues of hydroxyzine include buclizine, cetirizine, cinnarizine, cyclizine, etodroxizine, meclizine, and pipoxizine among others.

-Synthesis

-Hydroxyzine is synthesized by the alkylation of 1-(4-chlorobenzhydryl)piperazine with 2-(2-chloroethoxy)ethanol:

 Society and culture

 Brand names

 Hydroxyzine preparations require a doctor's prescription.
-The drug is available in two formulations, the pamoate (anxiolytic) and the dihydrochloride or hydrochloride salts (antihistamine).
+The drug is available in two formulations, the pamoate and the dihydrochloride or hydrochloride salts.
 Vistaril, Equipose, Masmoran, and Paxistil are preparations of the pamoate salt, while Atarax, Alamon, Aterax, Durrax, Tran-Q, Orgatrax, Quiess, and Tranquizine are of the hydrochloride salt.